 Making a 4-poster bed is not as difficult as it seems at first glance.
 If you consider that a 4-poster bed is simply a timber frame assembled with basic woodworking techniques and a few power tools.
 Here's how simple it is to make a 4-poster bed.

 This adorable rag quilt is filled with wonderful colour and pattern that is perfect for any little girl's bed and you can choose your own fabrics, either from scraps that you already have, or from offcuts in the bargain bin at your local fabric store.

 coordinate the design of the patchwork

 to fit in with any existing decor - and

 this patchwork headboard is really

 Although this is more of a DIY project, here's how to make a storage base for a bed that will not only free up a bedroom of clutter, it will also add a finishing touch if you don't already have a base, or where you want to have a bed storage base that matches a headboard.

-With spring just a month or so away, I am thinking that it's about time to splurge on a new duvet.
+I am thinking that it's about time to splurge on a new duvet.
 The problem for me is never finding what I want and settling for the next best and then I hate it a month or two down the line.
 And these days even duvet covers are expensive.
-So....
-Yup, once again it's time to make my own!
+So.... once again time to make my own!